 2023 Hengshan Calligraphy Biennial Exhibition Period Jan 20 – Apr 24, 2023 Venue Hengshan Calligraphy Art Center Address No. 100, Daren Rd, Dayuan District, Taoyuan City, Taiwan 337

 Wu Chi-Tsung will debut his new work series, the Calligraphy Series, at the upcoming 2023 Hengshan Calligraphy Biennial.
-Co-organized by Taoyuan Museum of Fine Arts and Hengshan Calligraphy Art Center and curated by Wu Chao Jen and Chen I Tso, the inaugural biennial, titled “Era of Principle and No Principle Interwoven”, is centered on the development and future prospect of Chinese Calligraphy in the context of contemporary art.
+Co-organized by Taoyuan Museum of Fine Arts and Hengshan Calligraphy Art Center and co-curated by Wu Chao Jen and Chen I Tso, the inaugural biennial, titled “Era of Principle and No Principle Interwoven”, is centered on the development and future prospect of Chinese Calligraphy in the context of contemporary art.

 Wrinkled Texture – Folding Screen 002,《皴法習作 屏風之二》 2022, 215 x 79 x 6pcs